Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-A puppy posing below the heart-shaped landmark with lockets, one of the best things to do in Vista California
+A puppy posing below the heart-shaped landmark with locket in Vista

 There’s no shortage of fun things to do in Vista.
 This city is a great place for family fun, brewery hopping, nature, farm fresh food, and 15 minutes to scenic beaches.

-From the Alta Vista Botanical Garden to the Steam Engine Museum, you’ll find something for everyone to enjoy in this California city.
+I’m a North County local who adores Vista.
+In this article, I’ll share my favorite Vista gems.
+From the Alta Vista Botanical Garden to the Steam Engine Museum, you’ll find something for everyone to enjoy in this vibrant California city.

 Belching Beaver Brewery